Rotten-LKZ/concisedb/update.md

 This file shows you what updated every version.
 (Only includes Version 1)

+## Version 1.0.2 on 2022-04-06

+Chore: use tsup instead of webpack to build (Less storage)

 ## Version 1.0.1 on 2022-04-04

 Fix: delete a redundant file